We work with domestic clients doing business across the globe, and clients from outside Scotland who require legal representation here.

 James is a partner in our corporate team.
 He has wide experience of transactional corporate matters focusing on mergers & acquisitions (M&A) and disposals as well as investments (including venture capital transactions), shareholder arrangements, joint ventures, corporate reorganisations, demergers and succession planning.
 His work has seen him advise in relation to German matters, as well as deals involving other jurisdictions.

 There are strong historical links between Scotland and Ireland, underpinned by the close geographical proximity and similar business culture.
 This connection is increasing in importance year-on-year, with trade levels between Scotland and Ireland rising.
-Against the backdrop of Brexit, the trade links between our respective economies will only become more important with both countries’ governments working together to maximise trade and collaboration.
+In the post-Brexit landscape, the trade links between our respective economies have only become even more important as we work together to maximise trade and collaboration.

-Tony is head of Harper Macleod’s Banking & Finance team in Scotland and has regularly acted for Irish-based lenders for many years as well as advising many Irish-owned businesses on transactions involving Scotland.
+Tony is head of our Banking & Finance team in Scotland and has regularly acted for Irish-based lenders for many years as well as advising many Irish-owned businesses on transactions involving Scotland.
 He has a strong network of contacts with the Irish business community including companies, funders and advisers.

-The firm is a member of Causeway: Ireland Scotland Business Exchange and the British and Irish Chambers of Commerce.
-Tony and several other partners are members of the British Irish Commercial Bar Association.
-Tony regularly attends events held by these organisations, as well as frequently visiting Ireland to keep in touch with our contacts there.
+The firm is a member of the British and Irish Chambers of Commerce and several of our partners are members of the British Irish Commercial Bar Association.
+Tony and Amy regularly attend events held by these organisations, as well as frequently visiting Ireland to keep in touch with our contacts there.

-At Harper Macleod we very much value our links with Ireland and look forward to assisting our clients in any way we can.
+At Harper Macleod we very much value our links with Ireland and look forward to assisting our clients and contacts in any way we can.

 In the late 1800s, many people left Italy to make Scotland their home, and today Glasgow still has one of the largest contingents of Italian descendants of any UK city.